MarxWellB/flockid/README.md

 Behavior Engine and Risk Engine track general activity, detect sustained immobility, and flag disease risk regardless of housing type or production purpose.
-A bird that stops moving and is not promptly removed is a real biosecurity problem in any poultry house -- a decomposing carcass left in the litter is a disease vector and an ammonia source, and faster detection directly improves welfare compliance and health outcomes.
+A bird that stops moving and is not promptly removed is a real biosecurity problem in any poultry house, a decomposing carcass left in the litter is a disease vector and an ammonia source, and faster detection directly improves welfare compliance and health outcomes.
 That part of the system (movement/health monitoring, not individual